MicrosoftDocs/Viva/Viva/engage/setup.md

 ## Configure and review privacy and security settings

-The Engaged administrator (Yammer administrator) can manage content in Viva Engage.
+The Engage administrator (Yammer administrator) can manage Viva Engage content and security settings.
 For details, see [Overview of security & compliance for Viva Engage](/viva/engage/manage-security-and-compliance/security-and-compliance).

 ## Set up Viva Engage